The Robert Alexander Center for Recovery offers alcoholism treatment in Kentucky that provides a path to long-term sobriety.

 Here at the Robert Alexander Center for Recovery, we structure our outpatient alcohol addiction treatment program according to the best practices in the industry.
 Clients are admitted to this program after a thorough assessment carried out by one of our doctors and therapists.
 This helps to determine the level of care an individual requires as well as help plan an individualized treatment plan, specific to their needs.

 When it comes to outpatient treatment programs, clients have scheduled visits to the treatment facility of their choice.
 During these visits, they get to participate in group and individual counseling as well as alcohol education and relapse prevention sessions.
 At the end of the day, they go back home and resume their lives.

 The outpatient schedule runs for a few hours on certain days of the week.
 The duration of an individual’s stay at the program depends on their progress and can last anywhere from 2 to 9 months.
-These programs don’t typically offer detoxification services in Kentucky and refer clients to detox centers if need be.
+These programs don’t typically offer medical detox in Kentucky and refer clients to detox centers if need be.

-Overall, outpatient programs are ideal for those who require autonomy, flexibility, and convenience of treatment all at relatively lower costs than inpatient treatment programs in Kentucky.
+Overall, outpatient programs are ideal for those who require autonomy, flexibility, and convenience of treatment all at relatively lower costs than an inpatient rehab in Kentucky.

 our team is standing by...